Skip to content

 2. Set up environment variables:

-3. Edit the .env files with your configuration:
+3. Edit the .env file with your configuration:

 • Set HF_HUB_CACHE to your Hugging Face model cache directory

-• Configure MongoDB connection if using (MONGODB_URI, MONGODB_DB, etc.)
+• Configure MongoDB connection (MONGODB_URI, MONGODB_DB, MONGODB_COLLECTION_CLOUD, etc.)

-• Set API keys for cloud providers if benchmarking them
+• Set API keys for cloud providers (OPENAI_API_KEY, ANTHROPIC_API_KEY, GROQ_API_KEY, CEREBRAS_API_KEY, etc.)

 Running Benchmarks